This ingenious jacket dramatically increases your body temp with 30% less material

 Enter LifeLabs, a new apparel company aiming to maximize comfort while reducing personal energy use.
 Helmed by a former North Face executive and a pair of Stanford professors, LifeLabs comes in two collections.
 CoolLife can lower your body temperature by almost 4 degrees Fahrenheit; WarmLife can increase it by 18 degrees with 30% less material than other thermals on the market.
 For now, the collections include T-shirts, jackets, and sleepwear, but soon enough, the technology will make its way into other areas of daily life, from warming curtains to cooling bedding.

 CoolLife and WarmLife have opposite goals, but both technologies have to do with the way our bodies manage heat.
 For example, the skin-facing side of a WarmLife jacket is coated with a paper-clip-thin aluminum layer that reflects 100% of your radiant body heat back onto your skin (the fabric is the result of a 2016 study published in the journal Science).
-Meanwhile, a CoolLife T-shirt allows infrared radiation (i.e., your body heat) to escape through the fabric, thanks to a technique called nanocoating.
-Unlike silk, which feels cool to the touch but ends up picking up your body heat, a CoolLife textile continuously keeps your body temperature down.
+Meanwhile, a CoolLife T-shirt allows infrared radiation (i.e., your body heat) to escape through the fabric, thanks to the use of recycled polyethylene, a type of synthetic resin also used in plastic grocery bags or saran wrap.
+Unlike silk, which feels cool to the touch but ends up picking up your body heat, polyethylene continuously keeps your body temperature down.

 Stanford professor Yi Cui coauthored the Science study and cofounded LifeLabs with Meng Shui, a chemist and CEO of sustainability technology accelerator EEnotech.
 He explains that lowering our thermostats by even 1 degree could result in a 10% reduction in our domestic energy use.
 “You don’t need to change your lifestyle, you just need to pick the right clothing,” he says.